enaix/enaix.github.io/_posts/2024-02-10-patching-kirikiroid2.md

 You may find APK files at [Github](https://github.com/enaix/Kirikiroid2-debloated)

+### Note: the apk has also been patched to run on Android 14!

 ## Overview

 There are 2 available files: original `Kirikiroid2_1.3.9.apk` and patched `Kirikiroid2_yuri_1.3.9.apk`.
 We will be covering only the first one, because the differences are minimal.